We've been creating success stories since 1987.

 OUR HISTORY

-The Theresa Living Center was founded by the School Sisters of Notre Dame over 28 years ago to provide housing for single women who found themselves homeless or in an abusive situation.
-This residential program, located in the former convent of St. Casmir’s Catholic Church, initially served 12 expectant mothers or women with children.
+The Theresa Living Center was established by the School Sisters of Notre Dame nearly 40 years ago to provide housing for single women experiencing homelessness or escaping domestic violence.
+The residential program, located in the former convent of St. Casmir’s Catholic Church, initially accommodated 12 women, expectant mothers or women and newborns under 12 months.

-Today the Theresa Living Center is an independent 501(c)(3) nonprofit organization, but still retains close ties to the School Sisters of Notre Dame, who continue to support us both financially and through volunteer work, including service on our board of directors.
-Their vision of transforming lives through transitional services continues to guide our programs.
-We extend our heartfelt thanks to the School Sisters of Notre Dame and St. Casmir Catholic Church for their ongoing and generous support on so many levels.
+Presently, Theresa Living Center operates as an independent 501(c)(3) nonprofit organization, maintaining strong ties with the School Sisters of Notre Dame.
+The Sisters continue to provide both financial aid and volunteer support, including service on the board of directors.
+Their commitment to transformative transitional services remains central to all program initiatives.
+Sincere appreciation is extended to the School Sisters of Notre Dame and St. Casmir Catholic Church for their ongoing generous support.

-The Theresa Living Center was named after Mother Theresa Gerhardinger, founder of the School Sisters of Notre Dame, to celebrate her beatification.
-Caroline Family Services was named in honor of Mother Caroline Friess, who came to America in 1847 and led the School Sisters of Notre Dame in North America until her death in 1892.
+The name Theresa Living Center honors Mother Theresa Gerhardinger, founder of the School Sisters of Notre Dame, and commemorates her beatification.
+Caroline Family Services recognizes Mother Caroline Friess, who led the School Sisters of Notre Dame in North America following her arrival in 1847 until her passing in 1892.

 Sisters Paulissa Jirik, Mary Gen Olin, Judy Bakula, Rita Jirik , and Jane Thibault.
 Sisters Judy Bakula and Rita Jirik created the Theresa Living Center in 1987.